10 Best Electrical Boxes

 Sizing and Capacity

 Electrical box capacity is measured in cubic inches, and that number matters more than many first-time buyers realize.
 Every wire, cable clamp, switch, outlet, and ground conductor counts against the total fill allowed by code.
-If you plan to install a standard duplex receptacle with two 12/2 cables entering the box, a 14 to 18 cubic inch enclosure is usually sufficient.
-However, if you are upgrading to a GFCI, a dimmer, or a smart switch with a bulky rear housing, you should look for 20 cubic inches or more.
-Deep single-gang boxes and ultra-deep device boxes give you the extra room needed to fold conductors neatly without compressing the device into the wall.
+A standard duplex receptacle with two 12/2 cables entering the box usually fits in a 14 to 18 cubic inch enclosure.
+If you are upgrading to a GFCI, a dimmer, or a smart switch with a bulky rear housing, plan on 20 cubic inches or more.
+Deep and ultra-deep single-gang boxes give you the extra room needed to fold conductors neatly without compressing the device into the wall.
 When in doubt, size up; a cramped box is harder to troubleshoot and can violate fill rules.

 For junction and splice work, larger square or rectangular enclosures become necessary.
 A 4-inch square box is the workhorse of commercial installations because it accepts plaster rings for switches or outlets while still leaving space for multiple conduit runs.
 If you are housing power strips, timers, or external transformers, an outdoor-rated cabinet with a generous interior footprint will keep adapters from straining the lid or compromising the seal.